Sousa99/DMEIC-2122/README.md

 <br/>

 8. Send the exported recordings and information to the secured INESC-ID servers.
-Unpack the contents of the compressed folder and correcctly merge the already existent information with these new information.
+Unpack the contents of the compressed folder and correctly merge the already existent information with these new information.
 In this very specific case you may delete the recordings that exist already in the servers, and simply move this new information.

 <br/>